Common questions this little blog is asked…

 Do you lock your kayak up and if so, where?

-This is usually the followup question to bike-shuttles.
-We each have extra long cable locks and attach them differently to our boats.
+We suggest an extra long cable lock which can be attached to the kayak – usually beneath the seat.
 There’s always a tree or a sign or something to lock it to.
 Or sometimes, you can just hide the boat under a bridge or in some bushes.
-The only thing we’ve ever had stolen throughout the years is a water bottle (about which Timothy is still a little miffed, mostly out of disbelief – “who steals water bottles?!?”).
-Update (12.23.15): We did have a boat stolen – but it wasn’t locked up.
-And it was an emotionally disturbing ordeal.
+Throughout the years, we’ve had two things stolen; a water bottle (about which Timothy is still a little miffed, mostly out of disbelief – “who steals water bottles?!?”) and a boat which wasn’t locked up.

 Can you recommend any places to canoe-camp?